legoboyvdlp/A320-family/PULL_REQUEST_TEMPLATE.md

 <!-- [ ] = Unchecked, [x] = Checked. -->
 * [ ] My changes follow the Contributing Guidelines. <!-- See CONTRIBUTING.md to verify. -->
 * [ ] My changes implement realistic features. <!-- Only aircraft changes require this. -->
-* [ ] Please have an IDG Developer test my changes before merging. <!-- We will always briefly test, but if it needs a "full" test, please check). -->
+* [ ] Please have a main Developer test my changes before merging. <!-- We will always briefly test, but if it needs a "full" test, please check). -->
 * [x] My changes are ready for merging. <!-- Uncheck if you want to decide when to merge. -->